The Puerto Rican Day: Controversy

 The episode attracted controversy for a scene where Kramer accidentally desecrates the flag of Puerto Rico (pictured).

 The scene where Kramer accidentally burns the Puerto Rican flag, an angry mob of parade-goers damages Jerry's car, and Kramer says, "It's like this every day in Puerto Rico" drew complaints from Puerto Rican activists, as well as Fernando Ferrer, the borough president of the Bronx.
 President of the National Puerto Rican Coalition Manuel Mirabal said that "It is unacceptable that the Puerto Rican flag be used by Seinfeld as a stage prop under any circumstances."
 The episode sparked angry letters and protests outside NBC's Rockefeller Center in New York.
 NBC formally apologized for the episode, and later pulled it from summer repeats.
 It was also omitted from the syndicated rerun package.

 The Seinfeld cast and crew found the objections to the episode unreasonable, noting that they started before the episode even aired, seemingly based on its title alone.
 Jerry Seinfeld recalled that when he asked a protest leader how he could know there was anything objectionable in the episode without having seen it, he replied, "We assume that it's offensive."
 Two of the episode's writers, Steve Koren and David Mandel, later remarked that despite the title, the episode essentially has nothing to do with Puerto Ricans, and that they could have moved the setting to any of the many annual parades held in New York City without significantly changing the story or dialogue.

 The episode was added to the syndication package with the flag-burning scene unedited in August 2002, as Sony Pictures Television, which distributes the series, said that enough time had passed since the initial furor to merit its inclusion.

-The episode was declared Seinfeld’s worst by Vulture, with criticism aimed at both its racial insensitivity and perceived lack of humor.
+The episode was declared Seinfeld’s worst by Larry Fitzmaurice in Vulture, with criticism aimed at both its racial insensitivity and perceived lack of humor.